-On behalf of Kadish & Anthony Law Group posted in Contract Disputes on Thursday, May 12, 2016.
+On behalf of Kadish & Associates Law Group posted in Contract Disputes on Thursday, May 12, 2016.

 The first responsibility of an Arizona business is to the success of the company.
 A large part of any company’s success is often its employees.
 Therefore, resolving contract disputes with them is an important function of the business owners and/or management.
 However, any decisions that are made need to ensure that the business remains viable and can continue to grow and be profitable.